Contracting Skeletal Kinematics for Human-Related Video Anomaly Detection: Conclusion

 \section{Conclusion}

 We have proposed a novel Skeleton-based anomaly detection method based on the minimization of latent vectors to a center, exploiting the properties of three different manifolds: Euclidean, hyperbolic, and spherical.
-We defined the minimization metrics and scoring and investigated the alterations in space induced by manifolds.
+We defined the minimization metrics and scoring and investigated the alterations in space induced by these manifolds.
 By leveraging an STS-GCN encoder and coupling it with a loss that matches the OCC objective, \modelname\ outperforms SoA models on established human-related benchmarks.
-On the most recent and challenging HR-UBnormal, all three versions of the proposed \modelname\ reach SoA performance, which shows the representational power of our approach. \paragraph{Alessandro Flaborea} is a Ph.D. student at the Sapienza University of Rome.
+On the most recent and challenging HR-UBnormal, all three versions of the proposed \modelname\ reach SoA performance, which shows the representational power of our approach. \paragraph{Alessandro Flaborea} completed the Ph.D. at the Sapienza University of Rome.
 He received his degree in Computer Science from the University of Udine, Italy, and his master's degree in Data Science from the Sapienza University of Rome.
-His research interests include few-shot learning, time series, video anomaly detection, and pose estimation.
+His research interests include video anomaly detection, procedural learning, and hyperbolic neural networks.

-\paragraph{Guido Maria D'Amely di Melendugno} is a Ph.D. student in Computer Science at the Sapienza University of Rome.
-After the master's degree in Mathematics obtained at the Sapienza University of Rome, he focused on Computer Vision.
-His research interests lie in Text-Image Retrieval, Multimodal CV, Pose Forecasting, and Video Anomaly Detection.
+\paragraph{Guido Maria D'Amely di Melendugno} finished his Ph.D. in Computer Science at the Sapienza University of Rome.
+After obtaining his master's degree in mathematics from the Sapienza University of Rome, he focused on computer vision.
+His research interests lie in multimodal CV, pose forecasting, video anomaly detection, and procedural learning.

 \paragraph{Stefano D'Arrigo} is a Ph.D. student in Artificial Intelligence at the Sapienza University of Rome.
-He received a BSc in Computer Science at the University of Catania, Italy, and a MSc in Data Science at the Sapienza University of Rome.
+He received a BSc in Computer Science at the University of Catania, Italy, and an MSc in Data Science at the Sapienza University of Rome.
 His research interests include pose estimation, video anomaly detection, and geometric deep learning.

 \paragraph{Marco Aurelio Sterpa} is an MSc student at the Sapienza University of Rome.
 He received his bachelor's degree in Computer Science from the Sapienza University of Rome and is currently a second-year master's degree student in Data Science.
 His research interests include time series and video anomaly detection.